E-Sh4rk/Prototype/README.md

 Once compiled, the prototype can be executed with `dune exec -- ./prototype.exe [file]`.
 If no file is given, the file `test.ml` from the current path is used.

-## Javascript prototype (web editor)
+## Javascript version (web editor)

-You will need [npm](https://www.npmjs.com/) to install the dependencies of the Javascript prototype.
+You will need [npm](https://www.npmjs.com/) to install the dependencies of the Javascript version.
-First, build the native prototype, then:
+First, build the native version, then:

 ```
 opam install yojson js_of_ocaml-ppx